diniezikryy/product-feedback-app/product-feedback-frontend/notes.md

 Make the mongo atlas work with the comments also and load up some sample data ✅

 Finished working on linking the backend to the frontend, but currently thinking to not use redux inside the project because there is absolutely no need.
 What I plan to work on next is to be able to add a new data into the web app, and subsequently, be able to sort using comments or upvotes.

+08/05/22

+Managed to be able to add data to the database through Postman, now left to code the adding feedback form, and subsequently add comments as a user.